talkable/talkable-docs/source/android_sdk/getting_started.rst

      Make sure to add your application class name as ``android:name`` parameter of the ``<application>`` element in your manifest

-8. Call ``Talkable.trackAppOpen`` inside you main activity class, like so:
+6. Call ``Talkable.trackAppOpen`` inside you main activity class, like this:

    .. code-block:: java